 Globe Valve Types

-As mentioned above, globe valve types are mainly three categories, Wye, Tee, and angle valves.
+As mentioned above, globe valve types are mainly three categories, Wye (Y), Tee (T), Z, and angle valves; based on the type of body.
 But this is not the only way of categorizing the globe valves.
 They also can be divided into external thread types and internal thread types.
 Also, a globe valve can be divided into a straight flow type and a flow direction angle.
 Moreover, we can separate globe valves according to the shape of the sealing by product size and type of bellow dressing.

 Tee Pattern globe valves, as the first globe valve types, have the lowest flow rate and a higher pressure drop.
 This is used in extreme throttling systems, for instance in bypass lines around a control valve.
 For applications where pressure drops are not an issue and throttling is required, tee-pattern globe valves can also be used.

 The Wye pattern globe valves give the least flow resistance among globe valves.
+When completely open, the seat and stem are at a 45° angle, resulting in a straighter flow path with the least resistance to flow.
 Despite extreme erosion, they are broken open for long periods.
 They are commonly used in seasonal or start-up operations for throttling.
 When used in drain lines usually close, they can be barred to avoid debris.